AusClimateService/agcd/README.md

-Validation of the Climate Analysis Forecast Ensemble dataset ([CAFE](https://research.csiro.au/dfp/cafe-csiro-decadal-prediction-system/)) often involves comparison against
+Validation of the Climate Analysis Forecast Ensemble dataset ([CAFE](https://research.csiro.au/dfp/cafe-csiro-decadal-prediction-system/)) often involves comparison against the
 Australian Gridded Climate Data dataset ([AGCD](http://www.bom.gov.au/metadata/catalogue/19115/ANZCW0503900567)).

-This repository contains details of the code, data processing steps, and software environment used to process the original AGCD dataset (maintained by the Bureau of Meteorology) into a format consistent with the CAFE dataset (maintained by CSIRO).
+This repository contains details of the code, data processing steps, and software environment used to process the original AGCD dataset (maintained by the Bureau of Meteorology and hosted at `/g/data/zv2/agcd/`) into a format consistent with the CAFE dataset (maintained by CSIRO and hosted at `/g/data/xv83/dcfp/`).
 This essentially involves converting the original AGCD netCDF files to Zarr format and then regridding to the CAFE spatial grid.
 The processed files are stored at: